 Have you ever heard the so-called “rule of 80 vs 20”?
 It was born as an economical and financial rule by Vilfredo Pareto while observing the economical dynamics of Italy and it simply said that “most of the results in any situation are determined by a small number of causes” (Wikipedia docet).
 In small words, the principle says that 20% of the input creates 80% of the output.
 A rule that can be adapted to different things, personally and professionally, and of course also to blogging and online projects.

-How does the rule of rule of 80 vs 20 work when it comes to online projects?
+How does the rule of 80 vs 20 work?

 It’s easy and simple: find a niche, write for the niche (or produce your things for the niche) and you’ll get what you’re looking for.